azhar0610/Calculator/README.md

 # Calculator
 This is a simple calculator program.

-It has all mathematical operations.
+It has basic mathematical operations that is
+1. Addition
+2. Substraction
+3. Multiplication
+4. Division